cyrusimap/cyrus-sasl/docsrc/sasl/components.rst

 negotiation is complete), the plugin provides that functionality as well.

-SASL mechanisms are generally defined by the IETF standards process, however, some mechanisms are not (For example, NTLM).
+SASL mechanisms are generally defined by the IETF standards process, however, some mechanisms are not.
 This is in contrast to the other types of plugins, which provide database and username canonicalization services to other plugins and thus aren't standardized in their behavior (they are specific to our implementation).
 Password verifiers